-The Office of Career Services serves to promote the professional growth of each student by providing assistance with career planning and placement options, career development, and experiential education that address the issues of career selection and preparation.
+The Office of Career Services, through the Personal and Professional Development Center, promotes the professional growth of each student by providing assistance with career planning and placement options, career development, and experiential education that address the issues of career selection and preparation.
 Services include graduate and alumnae placement, general career development activities, and special career planning workshops and seminars.
 Providing and arranging internships and other cooperative arrangements with area employers is also a responsibility of this office.
 The office plans and conducts annual career and graduate school fairs, hosts campus visits by graduate schools and prospective employers, and maintains and posts current listings of summer, part-time, full-time, and seasonal employment opportunities throughout the country and abroad.